It isn’t just the $5 cups of coffee, the $50 monthly gym membership, or the pricey cable subscription that gets people into debt.

 • Pay off “good” debt on the normal schedule while investing for the future.
 Apply everything you were paying toward “bad” debt to investing in a financial goal.

-The deeper the hole you’re in, the longer it may take to climb out.
+When it comes to debt, the deeper the hole you’re in, the longer it may take to climb out.
 But having the right plan in place before you start could give you a better shot at sticking to a budget, minimizing your dependence on credit cards, and methodically reducing your debt in a way that keeps you motivated and saves you money.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.